 The USC Law & Global Health Collaboration advances scholarship and provides monthly lectures and public discussions at the intersection of law and global health.
 Virtually all significant global health topics raise challenging issues for the law, which are better understood and addressed when considered from a multidisciplinary basis.
 The collaboration invites interested students, faculty and staff to partake in a free exchange of ideas and collaboration on these important topics.

-Supported by the USC Research Collaboration Fund, Professor Sofia Gruskin, director of the Program on Global Health & Human Rights, leads this collaboration alongside USC Gould Professor of Law and Medicine Alexander Capron and USC Research Professor and Associate Dean of Research Charles Kaplan from the School of Social Work.
+Supported by the USC Research Collaboration Fund, Professor Sofia Gruskin, USC IIGH Director, leads this collaboration alongside Alexander Capron, Scott H. Bice Chair in Healthcare Law, Policy and Ethics, and Professor of Law and Medicine at the USC Keck School of Medicine, and Charles Kaplan, Emeritus Research Professor at the USC Suzanne Dworak-Peck School of Social Work.
 Subscribe to the listserv to stay up-to-date about future events and activities.

 2021-2022 Lecture Series

 Emotional Contagion in Times of COVID: From Fear to Hope